-6. CONCLUSION AND FUTURE WORK
+5. CONCLUSION AND FUTURE WORK

 In this paper we proposed a new concept in the realm of variable length discords, the prominent discord.
 It focuses on identifying anomalous patterns that last through time and subsume sets of discords.
-The main contributions are the formalization of the prominent discord concept, and a comparative study of exact and approximation methods to compute prominent discords and extract the most prominent ones.
-The experimental study was applied to large scale time series of climate-related data.
+The main contributions are the formalization and method to compute prominent discords and extract the most prominent ones applied to large scale time series, and the application to climate-related data.